the-company-tcus/docs/docs/_usage/api.md

 [⬆️ Back to top](#table-of-contents)

-This component is a wrapper around the `react-player` component.
-It is used to play videos from YouTube, Vimeo, Twitch, SoundCloud, Streamable, Wistia, Facebook, and DailyMotion.
+This component is a wrapper around the `ReactPlayer` component from `react-player` package.
+This component is used to play videos from YouTube, Vimeo, Twitch, SoundCloud, Streamable, Wistia, Facebook, and DailyMotion.

-This component is created for remark plugin, to map the `iframe` element to this component.
-So if you want to embed video in your markdown (`.mdx`) or component, you can use directly the `ReactPlayer` component instead.
+This component is created for `remark` plugin, to map the `iframe` element to this component.
+So if you want to embed video in your markdown (`.mdx`) or component, you should use directly the `ReactPlayer` component instead.

 #### Demo